mendix/docs/content/en/docs/refguide/installation/install.md

 * Install the Adopt Open JDK dependency manually from the dependencies folder using Administrator privileges
 * Try to install Studio Pro again

-If managed dependencies are used (in Mendix 10.3.0 and above) then you need to set up a custom repository that can resolve the dependencies.
+If managed dependencies are used (in Mendix 10.3.0 and above), you need to set up a custom repository that can resolve the dependencies.

 For more information on how to configure a custom repository, see the *Custom Repositories* section of [Managed Dependencies](/refguide/managed-dependencies/#custom-repos).